October 27, 2009

 ABOUT THE BOOK

-If you would like to read the first chapter of Things Worth Remembering , go HERE.
+If you would like to read the first chapter of Walking on Broken Glass, go HERE.

 Enjoy!!